 “Not only is Beckett likely to change his favorite color as early as tomorrow, Jenna’s indulgence (or encouragement) could make life hard for the boy in the future,” Brown wrote in an opinion piece Friday.”

 J.CREW, known for its tasteful and modest clothing in the past, apparently does not mind exploiting Beckett behind the facade of liberal, trans-gendered identity politics.”

-To some people (like the writer of this article), “it seems innocent — and even cute: a photo of a mom and her young son laughing adorably as she paints his toenails hot pink.”
+However, to some people “it seems innocent — and even cute: a photo of a mom and her young son laughing adorably as she paints his toenails hot pink.”
 Mainstream media declared “So what?
 It’s just painting his nails.”
-I don’t believe it.

 Although our two sons are now men and no longer little boys, I want to raise an alert.
 The world is feminizing our little boys and teaching little girls to be more masculine.
 Our culture is blurring the lines between genders and showering scorn on those that hold to the way God designed us to be man and woman.
 Clothing design, mainstream media, campus housing, marriage, and sports are only a few areas in which we see this happening.

 Raising Boys is a Special Job